Starting primary school

 How to apply

-The closing date for on time applications is Wednesday 15 January 2025.
+The closing date for on time applications was Wednesday 15 January.

-If you miss the deadline date, you can still submit a late application online until Tuesday 19 August 2025.
-However, your application will not be processed until after Wednesday 16 April 2025.
+If you miss the deadline date, you can still submit a late application online until Tuesday 19 August.
+However, your application will not be processed until after Wednesday 16 April (national offer day).

 Hillingdon Council is not liable for delays due to postal services or internet providers.
 If you are completing a paper application form, we recommend sending it as soon as possible to ensure it is received before the deadline.